apache/tac-website/source/_index.md

 <div class="jumbotron">
 <a href="https://www.apache.org/events/current-event.html"><img src="https://www.apache.org/events/current-event-125x125.png" style="float: right;"/></a>

-The Travel Assistance committee was reformed in September 2008 with the goal of providing financial assistance to those who would otherwise be unable to attend various ApacheCon events.
+The Travel Assistance committee was reformed in September 2008 with the goal of providing financial assistance to those who would otherwise be unable to attend various ASF related events.

 Those who are thinking of applying for financial assistance should know that the Committee has limited finances and that, as a consequence, only a few places are available for each Apache event.
-Applicants should have valid reasons for attending ApacheCon events that are of benefit to both the applicant and the ASF, and to open source as a whole.
+Applicants should have valid reasons for attending ASF related events that are of benefit to both the applicant and the ASF, and to open source as a whole.

 **Note, read this entire page BEFORE applying for assistance.**